snahil28/CSStudyInstruments/readme.md

 Hello everyone!
 We'll be using this repository as a staring point for you submissions during the environmental anomalies portion of Secure System's Engineering.
-Please take a moment to follow the steps below.
+Please take a moment to review the following steps and then complete each of the required actions.

 # Step 0 - Setup